 We start every child with a comprehensive evaluation.
 Evaluations show us where the root of the problem lies and how serious the problem is.
 They also help us get to know your little one so that if treatment is necessary, we can better personalize the treatment plan.

 Before your initial appointment with us, there are a few forms to fill out regarding your child’s overall health, symptoms and areas of concern, and insurance information.
-(We’re in the Blue Cross Blue Shield and Medicaid networks.
+(We’re in the Blue Cross Blue Shield, United Health Care and Medicaid networks.
 Other providers may reimburse you for treatment.)

 If you have test results, clinical notes, audiograms, x-rays or brain scans from your child’s pediatrician or another specialist, plan on bringing them with you to your first appointment.
 Having this information keeps us from running duplicate tests, and makes it easier for us to coordinate treatments with your child’s other healthcare providers, as applicable.